saeed0xf/smartballot/VoteSureChangeLog.md

 ### Election Name Display Fix in Vote Transaction Ledger
 - **Enhanced vote verification page to show election names for all votes**:
-  - Added new backend endpoint `GET /elections/remote/:electionId` to fetch election details from remote database
+  - Added new backend endpoint `GET /elections/remote/:electionId` to fetch election details from blockchain
-  - Updated `fetchElectionDetails` function in VerifyVote.jsx to prioritize remote database lookup
+  - Updated `fetchElectionDetails` function in VerifyVote.jsx to prioritize blockchain lookup
   - Fixed issue where election names only appeared for active elections in Vote Transaction Ledger
   - Now displays proper election names even for completed/inactive elections
   - Improved fallback mechanism with multiple endpoint attempts for robust election data retrieval